jdf/processing.py/README.markdown

 This is a slightly enhanced clone from [Jonathan's repository](https://github.com/jdf/processing.py).
 Differences between this and the upstream version (as of 2013/03/31):
   * Uses jython 2.7 (instead of 2.5)
   * Supports fullscreen mode
+  * Debug launchers running on Windows, Mac and Linux w. splash screen and input redirection
-  * Creates launchers for Windows and Mac
+  * Creates wrappers for Windows and Mac
   * Better support for frameworks such as [Ani](http://www.looksgood.de/libraries/Ani/)